Azure/azure-storage-python/README.rst

     pip freeze

-If you see azure==0.11.0 (or any version below 1.0), uninstall it first:
+If you see azure==0.11.0 (or any version below 1.0), uninstall it first then install it again:

 .. code:: shell

     pip uninstall azure
+    pip install azure

 If you are upgrading from a version older than 0.30.0, see the upgrade doc, the usage samples in the samples directory, and the ChangeLog and BreakingChanges.